JonasGruenwald/mp3/README.md

-For python and node scripts a default interpreter will be set, but you can also specify it with the `--interpreter` flag.
+For python and node scripts a default interpreter will be set, but you can also specify it with the `--interpreter` flag. pm2 compatible flags for `start`:

-Once an application has been started once, you can always start it again from anywhere with `mp3 start <name>`.

-pm2 compatible flags for `start`:

 ```shell